How clean are your hands right now? Can you really tell?

 Handwashing and hand sanitisers can have a profound impact on improving hand hygiene and reducing the spread of undesirable germs and viruses.
 In two separate studies it was found that hand washing could reduce diarrhoea illness episodes by about 30% and the risk of respiratory infection by 16%.
 These two types of illness kill millions of children every year in developing countries where general hygiene is an ongoing problem, which is why there are programs to improve hygiene awareness and practices.
 Here in Australia, we’re lucky that hand washing and sanitising facilities are readily available, and we can maintain health and wellbeing through good hand hygiene.

 The importance of handwashing, drying and sanitising availability in public facilities

 When the advantages of cleaning hands are so obvious, it’s incredibly important to make this process as simple and accessible as possible in public facilities where many people interact and share spaces.
-Soap dispensers, sanitising rubs, paper towels and high speed hand dryers all play their part in a hygienic facility.
+Soap dispensers, sanitising rubs, paper towels and high speed hand dryers all play their part in creating a hygienic facility.
 Building managers have the responsibility of selecting hand hygiene products that will withstand the test of time and provide easy hand hygiene methods, helping to control the pathogenic micro-organisms that can cause problems.
-For assistance in choosing hand dryers and other products for your needs, contact Davidson Washroom today.
+For assistance in choosing hand dryers and other public hygiene products for your needs, contact Davidson Washroom today.